Saratoga County assistance programs.

-Qualified individuals in Saratoga can assistance with rent payments, and access to funds to prevent evictions.
+Qualified individuals in Saratoga can assistance with rent payments, first month or utility deposits and access to funds to prevent evictions.
 It will also assist with utility bills and arrearage.
 The rapid rehousing and homeless prevention program was created from federal government funds.
 Contact the Legal Aid Society of Northeastern New York at (518) 587-5188.

 Wellpring only helps victims of domestic violence.
 The programs range from safe shelter to rapid rehousing, rent assistance, loans, clothes, and more.
 They help clients gain stability from 480 Broadway LL20, Saratoga Springs, NY 12866.
 If victim of violence and need rental help or housing, dial 518-583-0280.

 There are also many other general rent assistance programs from charities or the government.
 There is support for single parents, including mothers.
 Or people facing illegal eviction can get free legal advice.
 There are also transitional housing units for moms or kids, housing for youth and more.
 Find single mother housing.